 Climax is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Climax is a town of managers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Climax who work in management occupations (21.82%), office and administrative support (14.16%), and healthcare (7.89%).

-A relatively large number of people in Climax telecommute to their jobs.
-Overall, about 9.54% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.54% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One downside of living in Climax, however, is that residents on average have to contend with a long commute, spending on average 30.29 minutes every day commuting to work.

-Climax is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Climax does not have a public transit system used by locals to get to and from work.

 The percentage of adults in Climax who are college-educated is close to the national average for all communities of 21.84%: 17.12% of the adults in Climax have a bachelor's degree or advanced degree.